-Community Van is a rideshare pilot program brought to Sammamish by King County Metro in partnership with the City of Sammamish.
+Community Van is a rideshare pilot program.
+It's been brought to Sammamish by King County Metro in partnership with the City of Sammamish.
 Its purpose is to provide community members with a new way to share rides.

 This service promotes shared rides, either one-time or recurring, to popular destinations throughout the region.

-Trips must be scheduled in advance through your Community Transportation Coordinator (CTC) and requested either by contacting your CTC or online.
+Trips must be scheduled in advance through your Community Transportation Coordinator (CTC).
+Rides can be requested either by contacting your CTC or online.

 How does it work?

 - Community members can travel together in King County Metro vans to local destinations throughout the day, evening, and weekend.

 - Riders fill out a trip request form or contact their CTC at least two business days in advance.